 For writers living in Los Angeles, the Workshop is offered at The Writers Junction, located at 1001 Colorado Avenue in Santa Monica.

 Students must have successfully completed the Professional Screenwriting and Television Writing Workshop to attend.
-If you wish to enroll, or have questions, please contact Lisa at [email protected]
+If you wish to enroll or have questions, please contact Kathryn Stanley at [email protected].

 ABOUT THE INSTRUCTOR

 Talton Wingate is an award-winning writer and professional screenwriter.
 He was honored for his first script Norman, named one of the “Top 10 Scripts of 2005,” alongside other screenwriting luminaries that year such as Aaron Sorkin (with Charlie Wilson’s War), Diablo Cody (with Juno), and David Benioff (with The Kite-Runner).
 Norman was released in 2011 as a feature film starring Richard Jenkins, Dan Byrd, Emily Van Camp and Adam Goldberg.

 Talton has experience with all aspects of the business from selling specs, adapting original properties, rewriting and pitching.
 He has also been featured in scr(i)pt magazine.
 Talton is a graduate of Northwestern University’s Film Program and Creative Writing Program, where he was awarded Best Fiction Writer of 2003.
 He hails from Atlanta and currently resides in Los Angeles.